-Prostate cancer is the most common cancer among men (except for skin cancer) and the second leading cause of cancer death in men in the United States.
-This year, an estimated 238,590 men in the United States will be diagnosed with prostate cancer.
-It is estimated that 29,720 deaths from this disease will occur this year.
+Prostate cancer is the second leading cause of cancer death in men in the United States.
+It is estimated that 34,700 deaths from this disease will occur in the United States in 2023.
+In 2020, an estimated 375,304 people worldwide died from prostate cancer.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2023, the ACS website, and the International Agency for Research on Cancer website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2023, the ACS website, and the International Agency for Research on Cancer website.
 (All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by prostate cancer.
 Use the menu to choose a different section to read in this guide.